-The treatment of cold agglutinin disease depends on the gravity of the symptoms as determined by the characteristics of the antibody and the presence of associated disease(s).
+The treatment of cold agglutinin disease depends on the gravity of the clinical manifestations, as determined by the characteristics of the antibody and the presence of associated disease(s).
 Most patients with cold agglutinin disease can manage their disorder successfully just by wearing appropriate clothing and avoiding cold exposure.
 Special protective clothing is sometimes necessary in extreme cases.
 Therapy is directed at serious symptoms and, in cases of secondary cold agglutinin disease, to the underlying disorder.

-Keep in mind that the idiopathic variety of cold agglutinin disease is generally a benign disorder with prolonged survival and spontaneous exacerbations and remissions in the course of the disease.
+Keep in mind that the idiopathic variety of cold agglutinin disease is generally a benign disorder with prolonged survival.
+Spontaneous exacerbations and remissions in the course of the disease are to be expected.
 Acute postinfectious syndromes usually resolve spontaneously.

 Cold agglutinin disease is so uncommon in children that no specific recommendations for therapy are available.
 Intravenous immunoglobulin (IVIG) was used successfully in an infant with IgA-associated autoimmune hemolytic anemia.